prameetc/ecommerce-site/README.md

 ### How do I start the app?

 Start with `npm start`.
-The server will look for any files you add to the `public/` directory.
+The app will run on PORT 3006.

+Use `npm run server` to start the server.

 ### What libraries/frameworks, packages, tools can I use?